Kudaes/rust_tips_and_tricks/README.md

 let unused: Vec<u8> = vec![0;size_of::<HANDLE>()];
 let handle: *mut HANDLE = std::mem::transmute(unused.as_ptr());
 ```
 Obviously, this last option is only good when you need to directly create a pointer to the struct.
+In any other case is better to use the other two alternatives.

 ## NTSTATUS
-NTSTATUS is a struct heavily used in the NT API, and in Rust you can define it as an i32.
-There is not much mistery on this topic, just know that you can obtain the hex value from a NTSTATUS printing it like this:
+NTSTATUS is a struct heavily used in the NT API, and in Rust you can define it as an `i32`.
+There is not much mistery on this topic, just know that you can obtain the hex value of a NTSTATUS printing it like this:
 ```rust
 let ret = dinvoke::nt_allocate_virtual_memory(
           handle,